Murrkeys/Murrkeys.github.io/_posts/2020-7-30-Data-Management.md

 A detailed checklist can be found [here](https://www.dcc.ac.uk/DMPs/checklist).

 In addition to a document answering the above questions, a metadata document and thorough data dictionaries need to be included.
-The metadata document is a condensed version of the data management plan and can be referenced for people exploring the dataset and/or research for the first time.
+The metadata document is a condensed version of the data management plan and can be referenced by people exploring the dataset and/or research for the first time.

+Data dictionaries